Skip to content

 Check for idle connections in the database

-Idle connections in the database might use compute resources, such as memory and CPU.
-When your instance has high CPU utilization, check for idle connections on the database.
+If you have idle connections in the database, then the DB instance might use a lot of CPU.
+To resolve this issue, check for and end idle connections.
 For more information, see Performance impact of idle PostgreSQL connections.

 FROM pg_stat_activity